JaimeHyland/farming-futures/README.md

 - https://www.codecademy.com/

 However, the only external source from which I directly copied was freecodecamp.org, from which I more or less directly copied the back-to-top button functionality (https://www.freecodecamp.org/news/css-only-back-to-top-button/).
 The place where I copied that code is therefore the only place in my project I have marked any code as being other than my own (though this approach probably does an injustice to Jo).

-### Favicons

-I created a primitive 960x960-px image using Microsoft Paint and converted it to the necessary favicon formats using https://favicon.io/favicon-converter/.

 ### Acknowledgements for images used
 With the exception of the very rough and ready set of favicon files that I cobbled together, none of the images used on this project were original to me.
 I have provided acknowlegements for each of the images individually below.